rozza/mongo-spark/doc/0-introduction.md

 ### Aggregations

-Spark RDDs only support two types of operations: *transformations* and *actions*.
+Spark RDDs only support two types of operations: *Transformations* and *Actions*.
 Transformations such as mapping or filtering are saved and only applied once an action such as loading data is called.

 With RDD's its important to understand what data from MongoDB is loaded into Spark.
 Filtering data may seen a simple transformation but it